 In 2019, there were no instances of special constables of the University of Toronto (St. George) Campus Police using force on a person that required the submission of a Use of Force Report (R.R.O.
 1990, Reg.
 926 s 14.5 (1).

 Complaints

-Total Number Investigated by Investigated by Toronto Police Number of Complaints Agency Service Resolved Number Outstanding 0 0 0 0 0
+Total Number of Complaints Investigated by Agency Investigated by Toronto Police Service Number Resolved Number Outstanding 0 0 0 0 0

 Equipment Issued to Special Constables